aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/enriching-email-metadata-through-headers/_index.md

 - **What format does Aspose.Email use for saving?** It preserves the original `.eml` format unless you choose another.
 - **Can I add multiple custom headers?** Yes, call `message.getHeaders().add()` for each header you need.

-## What is “add custom email header”?
-A custom email header is a user‑defined key‑value pair inserted into the email’s header section.
-It allows you to embed extra context—such as transaction IDs, campaign tags, or security tokens—without altering the message body.
-Email clients and servers treat these headers like any standard header, making them ideal for tracking and integration scenarios.

-## Why add custom email header with Aspose.Email?
-Enriching email metadata through custom headers gives you:

-- **Customization:** Store application‑specific data (e.g., order numbers) directly in the email.
-- **Tracking:** Use `X-Custom-Header` to *track email with headers* across systems.
-- **Integration:** Forward metadata to CRMs, analytics platforms, or logging services without parsing the body.
-- **Compliance:** Add audit‑related information that can be inspected by mail gateways.

-## Setting Up Aspose.Email for Java

-Before we begin, you'll need to set up Aspose.Email for Java.
-You can download the library from [here](https://releases.aspose.com/email/java/) and refer to the documentation at [https://reference.aspose.com/email/java/](https://reference.aspose.com/email/java/) for detailed installation instructions.

-## How to add custom email header using Aspose.Email
+## How to add header with Aspose.Email

-Below is a step‑by‑step guide that walks you through importing the library, loading a message, adding a custom header, and saving the enriched email.
+Below is a step‑by‑step walkthrough that shows you how to **add custom email header**, set its value, and save the enriched message.

 ### Step 1: Import Aspose.Email Library

-First, you need to import the Aspose.Email library into your Java project.
-Make sure you've downloaded and added the library to your project's dependencies.
+First, import the Aspose.Email library into your Java project.
+Make sure the JAR is added to your build path.

 ```java
 import com.aspose.email.*;